fantasya-pbem/website/README.md

 # Fantasya
-This is the website of fantasya-pbem.de, made with the gread Symfony framework.
+This is the website of fantasya-pbem.de, made with the great Symfony framework.